danwerner21/UniFLEX/Software/Kernels/uf_63_iop/iop_cpu/ROM/README.md

 The others commands may not work.
 I believe they are left-overs.
 For the intended application of this monitor program they are irrelevant.
 I ignored them.
 The command prompt is '***'.

-The IOP application hex image should be prceeded by a 'l' character, this places the monitor in the 'load' program mode, it stays there until an S9 record is read.
+The IOP application hex image should be preceeded by a 'l' (ell) character, this places the monitor in the 'load' program mode, it stays there until an S9 record is read.

 The IOP applcaition is started with: